Panchayati raj in India: Village Panchayat

-2-tier panchayat system
+Two-tier panchayat system

-The earliest panchayats in post-independence India that were created in 1948 were all 2-tier structures consisiting of only Gram Panchayats & Zilla Parishads.
-Currently, this system exists only the union territories of Daman, Diu, Dadra & Nagar Haveli, Lakshadweep & Puduchery and also in the states of Goa, Sikkim & Manipur (all of which were formerly union territories).
+The earliest panchayats in post-independence India that were created in 1948 were all two-tier structures consisting of only Gram Panchayats & Zilla Parishads.
+Currently, this system exists only in the union territories of Daman, Diu, Dadra & Nagar Haveli, Lakshadweep and Puduchery and also in the states of Goa, Sikkim and Manipur (all of which were formerly union territories).

 Alternatives of panchayat system

 Areas under the Sixth Schedule to the Constitution of India are exempted from having panchayati raj structures.
 Instead they have other mechanisms of rural governance.

 Meghalaya

-In Meghalaya, the Khasi Hills Autonomous District Council, Garo Hills Autonomous District Council & Jaintia Hills Autonomous District Council act as the alternatives of zilla parishads for the Khasis, Garos & Jaintia people respectively.
+In Meghalaya, the Khasi Hills Autonomous District Council, Garo Hills Autonomous District Council & Jaintia Hills Autonomous District Council act as the alternatives of zilla parishads for the Khasis, Garos and Jaintia people respectively.
 Khasis & Jaintia people from various villages elect a clan headman as Rangbah Shnong to head the local Dorbar Shnong (village council), while Garos elect a Nokma to administer the Akhing lands which is held in common proprietorship for jhum cultivation.
 These Rangbah Shnongs & Nokmas become the ex-officio members of their respective Autonomous District Councils.